elasticdeeplearning/edl/doc/boss_tutorial.md

 For researchers, EDL with Kuberntes will reduce the waiting time of the job submitted, to help with exposing potential algorithmic problems as early as possible.

-For enterprises, industrial users tend to run deep learning jobs as a subset of the complete data pipeline, including web servers and log collectors.
+For enterprises, a complete data pipeline includes training jobs, web servers, log collector and so on.
+These components often run on a distributed operation system like k8s.
 EDL make it possible to run less deep learning job processes during periods of high web traffic, more when web traffic is low.
 EDL would optimize the global utilization of a cluster.

 ## Tutorial Outline